KisuTech/Monitoring/README.md

 ## Project Setup
 1.<b> Write the yaml file for the prometheus with cadvisor and grafana</b>
-   - cadvisor is running on port:"write your ip address here":8081
+   - cadvisor is configured to run on port:"write your ip address here":8081
-   - Prometheus is running on port:"write your ip address here":9090
+   - Prometheus is configured to run on port:"write your ip address here":9090
-   - grafana is running on the port:"write your ip address here":3000
+   - grafana is configured to run on the port:"write your ip address here":3000

 2.<b> Write Docker Compose file for the grafana,prometheus,cadviser</b>
    - Here the Prometheus is depend upon the cadvidor(Cadviser helps to analyze the docker container Resources)